San Fernando Valley: Developments

-In 1909, the Suburban Homes Company, a syndicate led by H. J. Whitley, general manager of the board of control, along with Harry Chandler, Harrison Gray Otis, M. H. Sherman, and Otto F. Brant purchased 48,000 acres of the Farming and Milling Company for $2,500,000.
+In 1909, the Suburban Homes Company, a syndicate led by H. J. Whitley, general manager of the board of control, along with Harry Chandler, Harrison Gray Otis, M. H. Sherman, and Otto F. Brant purchased 48,000 acre of the Farming and Milling Company for $2,500,000.
 Henry E. Huntington extended his Pacific Electric Railway (Red Cars) through the Valley to Owensmouth (now Canoga Park).
 The Suburban Home Company laid out plans for roads and the towns of Van Nuys, Reseda (Marian), and Canoga Park (Owensmouth).
 The rural areas were annexed into the city of Los Angeles in 1915.
 Laurel Canyon and Lankershim in 1923, Sunland in 1926, La Tuna Canyon in 1926, and the incorporated city of Tujunga in an eight-year process lasting from 1927 to 1935.
 These annexations more than doubled the area of the city.

-Two valley cities incorporated independently from Los Angeles: Burbank and San Fernando in 1911.
+Two Valley cities incorporated independently from Los Angeles: Burbank and San Fernando in 1911.
 Universal City remains an unincorporated enclave that is home to Universal Studios and became home to Universal CityWalk later in the century.
-Other unincorporated areas in the valley include Bell Canyon and Kagel Canyon.
+Other unincorporated areas in the Valley include Bell Canyon and Kagel Canyon.

 The advent of three new industries in the early 20th century—motion pictures, automobiles, and aircraft—also spurred urbanization and population growth.
 World War II production and the subsequent postwar boom accelerated this growth so that between 1945 and 1960, the valley's population had quintupled.
 Los Angeles continued to consolidate its territories in the San Fernando Valley by annexing the former Rancho El Escorpión for Canoga Park-West Hills in 1959, and the huge historic Porter Ranch at the foot of the Santa Susana Mountains for the new planned developments in Porter Ranch in 1965.
 The additions expanded the Los Angeles portion of San Fernando Valley from the original 169 sqmi to 224 sqmi.

-In the late 1970s, there was a proposed east-west freeway labeled SR 64 that would have cut through the center of the valley from Calabasas in the western end of the valley to the SR-170 and I-5 freeway interchange in Sun Valley, Los Angeles in the eastern end of the valley, but local opposition gained traction and the proposed freeway was never approved or built.
+In the late 1970s, there was a proposed east-west freeway labeled SR 64 that would have cut through the center of the Valley from Calabasas in the western end of the Valley to the SR-170 and I-5 freeway interchange in Sun Valley, Los Angeles in the eastern end of the Valley, but local opposition gained traction and the proposed freeway was never approved or built.